Yuske-audiofreak/pdsnd_github/README.md

 ### Description
-(Describe what your project is about and what it does) My project is to show the statistical data of Bikeshare project in 3 cities: Chicago, New York city, washington
+(Describe what your project is about and what it does) My project is to show the statistical data of Bikeshare project in 3 cities: Chicago, New York city, Washington

 To realize this
 1. Reading ".csv" files from the folder